What are People-Centred Learning Cycles?

 How we do it

-In each country, we will identify and recruit 4 students at Masters (level 4) programmes (or higher) with diverse disciplinary backgrounds within sociology, psychology, anthropology, or related disciplines.
-Prior to the launch of Learning Cycles, training in entrepreneurship will be provided to university staff, while training for business professionals will introduce research and development methods, case studies, and the potential of people-centred development approaches.
-Students will then engage in research with the local partner company, applying the identified people-centred development approaches and tools developed by the PEOPLE project.
-The students’ work will be jointly monitored by Academic and Industry Mentor (PEOPLE partners), who will provide guidance and feedback.
-At the end of the Learning Cycles, a Co-Creation Camp will be organised, bringing together students, academic and industry mentors from 4 participating countries to share and discuss the results and to present the methods and project results to an international external public from academic, research and business environment.
-The PEOPLE approach and methodology in different Case Studies will be thoroughly evaluated during and at the end of Learning Cycles, finally combining and generalising the outcomes to guide the further refinement of PEOPLE results as well as to create lessons learned and best practices on implementing people-centred learning cycles.
+In each country, we identify and recruit 4 students at Masters (level 4) programmes (or higher) with diverse disciplinary backgrounds within sociology, psychology, anthropology, or related disciplines.
+Prior to the launch of Learning Cycles, training in entrepreneurship is provided to university staff, while training for business professionals introduces research and development methods, case studies, and the potential of people-centred development approaches.
+Students then engage in research with the local partner company, applying the identified people-centred development approaches and tools developed by the PEOPLE project.
+The students’ work is jointly monitored by Academic and Industry Mentors (PEOPLE partners), who provide guidance and feedback.
+At the end of the Learning Cycles, a Co-Creation Camp is organised, bringing together students, academic and industry mentors from 4 participating countries to share and discuss the results and to present the methods and project results to an international external public from academic, research and business environment.
+The PEOPLE approach and methodology in different Case Studies is being thoroughly evaluated during and at the end of Learning Cycles, finally combining and generalising the outcomes to guide the further refinement of PEOPLE results as well as to create lessons learned and best practices on implementing people-centred learning cycles.

 The expected impacts of PEOPLE Learning Cycles